-Table 6 shows the number of accidents for the comparison group, split up by the location inside or outside urban areas.
+Table 7a shows the number of accidents for the comparison group, split up by the location inside or outside built-up areas.
+Table 7b shows the distribution of the accidents in the comparison group per year, both for all injury accidents and for severe accidents.